Harvard Kennedy School: Controversies

 Under Dean Elmendorf, the school has tried to focus its engagement across the political spectrum, which has caused controversy at times.
-Recently, the school came under criticism for offering a fellowship to Chelsea Manning on September 13, 2017.
+The school came under criticism for offering a fellowship to Chelsea Manning on September 13, 2017.
 It then publicly rescinded the offer on September 15, 2017, after CIA director Mike Pompeo canceled a speaking engagement at Harvard and sent a letter condemning the university for awarding the fellowship.

-A 2021 investigative report by student group Fossil Fuel Divest Harvard found that many of the centers' climate initiatives were funded in part by fossil fuel companies, and that some of the centers had allegedly taken several steps to cover up that fact.
+An investigative report in 2021 by student group Fossil Fuel Divest Harvard found that many of the centers' climate initiatives were funded in part by fossil fuel companies, and that some of the centers had allegedly taken several steps to cover up that fact.

 The Kennedy School's Carr Center for Human Rights Policy in 2022 invited Kenneth Roth, former executive director of Human Rights Watch, a leading global human rights organizations, to join it as a senior fellow.
-The Kennedy School eventually rescinded the invitation to Roth because Human Rights Watch had investigated the State of Israel's treatment of Palestinians and concluded in 2021 that it meets the threshold for the "crime of apartheid."
-After condemnation by faculty, students, The American Civil Liberties Union and others, the dean of the school reversed this decision.
+The Kennedy School eventually rescinded the invitation to Roth because Human Rights Watch's 2021 investigation of Israel's treatment of Palestinians concluded that it met the threshold for the "crime of apartheid".
+After condemnation by faculty, students, the American Civil Liberties Union and others, the dean of the school reversed this decision.